jetspiking/Taskbar11/README.md

 - Computer\HKEY_CURRENT_USER\Software\Microsoft\TabletTip\1.7
 - Computer\HKEY_CURRENT_USER\Software\Microsoft\Touchpad

+The registry settings are adjusted in these paths, for example:
 - In the "StuckRects3" path the key "TaskbarSi" is modified.
 Values 0, 1, 2 represent the taskbar icon size (respectively small, medium and large).
 - In the "Advanced" path the key "Settings" is modified.
 Index 8 is modified (second row, first column).
 Possible values are 122 and 123, which define whether the taskbar automatically hides (respectively).
 - In the "Advanced" path the key "Settings" is modified.
 Index 12 is modified (second row, fifth column).
 Possible values are 0, 1, 2 and 3.
 However, only the values 1 and 3 are usable without a broken view in Windows 11.
 Because of this, the values for left and right are not included in the Combobox in the application.
 The value that can be edited is highlighted in the image below.